 - Letter by vessel owner/shipping company requesting for crew list visa for the foreign crew of their vessel (stating vessel particulars), naming their appointed local agent/representative that will process the transaction, and detailing intended schedule of arrival/departure of their vessel in a port in the Philippines.

-- Properly filled-out non-immigrant visa application form for each foreign crew member (F.A.
-Form No.2, Visa Application Form from this web site), with attached passport-size color photograph in white background.
+- Properly filled-out non-immigrant visa application form for each foreign crew member with attached passport-size color photograph in white background.
 Photograph must be taken in the last six months.

 - Copy of data page of passport booklet of foreign crew + copy of data page of seaman’s book / equivalent document as proof of foreign crew member's qualifications / designation in the vessel.
 It would be preferable if both of these photocopies can be submitted to fit in one A4-size paper.